ogrisel/pygbm/README.md

 The work from Nicolas Hug is supported by the National Science Foundation under Grant No. 1740305 and by DARPA under Grant No. DARPA-BAA-16-51

+The work from Olivier Grisel is supported by the [scikit-learn initiative and its partners at Inria Fondation](https://scikit-learn.fondation-inria.fr/en/)